aekis-dev/docker-s3fs/README.md

 The purpose of this project is to provide a Docker Volume Driver for Mounting Amazon S3 Buckets using S3FS.

 The idea it to provide a simple way to mount S3 buckets to Docker containers.

+The plugin image is built around Alpine Linux.

 ## Docker Compose
 The solution provided here is to use a single plugin and use the driver and driver_opts to provide the credentials and options to S3FS setting up the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY so S3FS can use them to mount the bucket.